dariavasina/fp4-parser-comb/README.md

-# OCaml JSON Parser
+# OCaml Monadic Parser Combinator Library

-A monadic parser combinator library for JSON implemented in OCaml.
+Implementation of a parser combinator library that allows to create parsers for various types of data, and an implementation of a JSON parser.

 ## Project Structure